-The Saraswati Puja is one of the most important socio cultural events after Bihu and Durga Puja.
+The Saraswati Puja is one of the most important socio-cultural events after Bihu and Durga Puja.
 Girls come out wearing traditional dresses like Mekhela Chador and Saree to schools and colleges to offer prayers.
-In no other days of the year you will able to see all girls wearing traditional outfits.
+In no other days of the year, you will able to see all girls wearing traditional outfits.
 Most of the boys also wear ethnic dresses.
-Thus the environment become so much beautiful.
+Thus the environment becomes so much beautiful.

 3. Best Day For a Perfect Date

 Parks, Restaurants, Theatres, Malls, you will find great options to hang out with your loved one on Saraswati Puja.
 Couple are free to walk hand in hand lost in their own love stories.

 4. Meeting New People and they Become Friends Later.